Family Members Over the Years

 Valiant) (1870).
 Married (24 October 1868) Georgina Braine at Plympton St Mary.
 Predeceased by his wife and died in Ireland "on active service" on 20 February 1874.
 They had one son, T28 Duke John, who settled in Australia.

-ARTHUR KENNETH DUKE: Born 1843 in Alloa, Scotland and educated at Eton and Cambridge (senior wrangler).
-He went out to Australia in the 1860s with
+ARTHUR KENNETH DUKE: Born 1843 in Alloa, Scotland.
+He went out to Australia in the 1860s, where his widiwed mother was then living with her new husband, with

 his brother, Walter.
 Married (25 February 1874) Flora Macadam in Brisbane, and founded one of three branches of the Yonge family in that country.
 With his brother S13 Walter he first tried sheep farming at Terrawinnaba, Goondiwindi